nguyenquyhy/DiscordBridge/README.md

 - `/discord login <email> <password>`: login to Discord and bind the Discord account to the Minecraft account for automatic login in the future.
 The email and password will not be stored; instead, the access token of the user will be stored in the config folder on the server.
 - `/discord logout`: logout of Discord and unbind the Discord account from the Minecraft account.
 - `/discord broadcast`: as this plugin cannot capture server's `/say` at the moment, this command is to send a message to all online players and Discord.
 This command requires having the default account set up.
+- `/discord status`: show current connection status.
 - `/discord reload`: reload configurations.

 A short summary is below: